Last update: 29/11/2023

 An accessible, diverse and inclusive workplace is where talented people with different skill sets thrive.
 Santander is committed to providing equal opportunity and promoting a working environment that is inclusive of persons with disabilities across our footprint.

 Persons with disabilities often see a lack of inclusion at work and in education stand in the way of their talent and potential.
 In fact, Fundación Universia’s 5th Study of universities’ inclusion of persons with disabilities (in Spanish) shows that 60.6% of those surveyed believe finding a job is harder for them than for other students.

 To counter this reality, Santander runs initiatives across its diverse footprint so everyone can have the same opportunities.
 They promote diversity and help persons with disabilities boost job skills and learn new ones through international scholarships, mentoring, internships and jobs programmes.

-We work alongside Fundación Universia, a non-profit organization that Santander promotes, to boost the career development and job skills of people with disabilities, as well as to stimulate inclusive and sustainable growth.
-In Fundación Universia’s 15-plus years, we’ve allocated over 15 million euros to accessibility, education and employment initiatives for people with disabilities, contributing to SDG 17: “Revitalize the global partnership for sustainable development”.
+We work alongside Fundación Universia, a non-profit Santander organization, to increase career development and job training of persons with disability and to stimulate inclusive and sustainable growth.
+In Fundación Universia’s 15-plus years, we’ve allocated over 15 million euros to accessibility, education and employment initiatives for persons with disabilities.

-Technology is a key ally.
-In Santander Argentina, we have innovative apps like “Háblalo” (Talk about it) to encourage communication with people who face difficulties when using banking services.
-Achieving a more diverse and inclusive future sooner is only possible if we work together to understand and promote that being different is just another reason to be equal both in the workplace and our private lives.
+Technology has been a powerful ally.
+In Santander Argentina, we have created innovative apps like Háblalo (“Talk about it”) to communicate better with people who have a hard time using banking services.
+A more diverse and inclusive future is only possible if we work together.